 Your credit score is calculated based on the events recorded on your credit report and can vary depending on which of the credit bureaus is used, as some creditors only report to one or two of the credit bureaus instead of all three.

 While many creditors look at your FICO Score, some lenders use VantageScore instead, a credit score model created by the three credit bureaus.
 LendingTree provides you with the most recent version of your VantageScore 3.0.

 There are many reasons to check your credit score.
 First, it’s good to know where you stand since the interest rate you receive on loans – including mortgages, auto loans, personal loans and more – is dependent on your score.
-And second, keeping an eye on your credit score can help alert you of any errors or fraudulent activity in your name.
-If you notice a sudden drop in your score, for example, you can pull your full credit report at Annual Credit Report and review it in detail.
+And second, keeping an eye on your credit score can alert you of errors or fraudulent activity in your name.
+If you notice a sudden drop in your score, for example, you can pull your full credit report at AnnualCreditReport.com and review it in detail.

 LendingTree utilizes vetted security measures including Secure Sockets Layer (SSL) Technology and a minimum of 128-bit encryption to protect your data.
 Learn more.

 The FICO Score is the most commonly used model employed by lenders.
 In fact, 90% of lenders in the U.S. use FICO Score.
 The average FICO Score is 716, which falls under the “good” rating.

 |FICO Score range||Rating|

 |579 or less||Poor|

 VantageScore was created by the three credit bureaus and is not as commonly used as FICO Score.
 Still, over 2,600 companies use this credit scoring model, so this number is well worth tracking.

 Your credit score is based on the activity on your credit report.
 Anything from bankruptcy to missed payments to hard credit pulls can cause your credit score to shift.
 Your credit score is most heavily impacted by the following factors: